Buyers Market vs Sellers Market

 Selling a House in a Sellers Market

 A seller’s market is just the opposite.
 There are more buyers than there are homes for sale.
 This often leads to multiple buyers interested in a single property, multiple offers and bidding wars, which drives up the price.
-That makes a seller’s market a fantastic time to sell a house.
+That makes a seller’s market a fantastic time to sell a house because sellers have more negotiating power than buyers.
 You’ll have the greatest chance of selling fast and for top dollar.
 Some houses even end up selling for more than the list price.

 Buying a House in a Sellers Market